Pakistan Oilfields Limited

 In 1978, Pakistan Oilfields took over the exploration and production business of Attock Oil Company.
-Since then, Pakistan Oilfields has been investing independently.
+Since then, it has been investing independently.
 Pakistan Oilfields is a leading oil and gas exploration and production company listed on Pakistan Stock Exchange.

 History

 Pakistan Oilflelds Limited was incorporated on 25 November 1950.

 In 1978, the POL was horizontically integration and took over the exploration and production business of Attock Oil Company.
 Since then, POL has been investing independently and in joint venture with various exploration and production companies for the search of oil and gas in the country.
 In addition to exploration and production of oil and gas, POL also manufactures Liquefied petroleum gas (LPG), Solvent Oil and Sulphur.
-POL markets LPG under its own brand named POLGAS as well as through its subsidiary CAPGAS (Private) Limited.
+POL markets LPG under its own brand named POLGAS as well as through its subsidiary CAPGAS Limited.
 POL also operates a network of pipelines for transportation of its own as well as other companies' crude oil to Attock Refinery Limited.

+In October 2002, the Government of Pakistan sold its 34.76 percent stake in Pakistan Oilfields to general public for PKR 180 per share.

-In 2005, the Company acquired a 25% share in National Refinery Limited, which is the only refining complex in the country producing fuel products as well as lube base oils.
+In 2005, Pakistan Oilfields acquired a 25 percent share in National Refinery Limited, which is the only refining complex in the country producing fuel products as well as lube base oils.